 If it is seen from its function, as long as the website does not send essential data that could harm you if it is misused, you do not need it.
 Because, just like the description above, HTTPS is a secure version of HTTP.
 But we always recommend it because Google more or less demands it for some years back.

 Then do online stores need to use HTTPS?

-Some large companies such as Apple and Chrome encourage the use of HTTPS.
-And Google search engine does not like sites without HTTPS.
+Some large companies, such as Apple and Chrome, encourage the use of HTTPS.
+And Google search engine down-ranks you if you do not have it.

 How can I get an SSL certificate?

 Almost every company that sells domains can provide you with this, of course, at an extra cost.
 Then some companies only sell certificates.
 We have free SSL certificates with our hostings.
 Contact us for more information.